KerryL/VVASE/CarDesigner/vvase_readme.txt

                                                   VVASE Readme
                                                   Version 0.8b

-                                               November 23, 2009
+                                               November 7, 2011

-                                       Copyright Kerry R. Loux 2008-2009
+                                       Copyright Kerry R. Loux 2008-2011
 ==============================================================================================================

 This readme must be included any time the VVASE executable or any other binaries are distributed.
 It contains copyright information not only for VVASE, but for third-party software libraries that were used in its creation.

-VVASE was compiled with Microsoft Visual C++ 2008 (Version 9.0), Service Pack 1.
-If you are unable to run the executable, you should download and install the MSVC++ 9.0 SP1 Redistributable package from Mircorosft.
+VVASE was compiled with Microsoft Visual C++ 2010 (Version 10.0).
+If you are unable to run the executable, you should download and install the MSVC++ 10.0 Redistributable package from Mircorosft.
 It is available for free online at: http://www.microsoft.com/downloads/details.aspx?familyid=A5C84275-3B97-4AB7-A40D-3802B2AF5FC2&displaylang=en